SneauxGirl/tone-def/README.md

 ## How to Use (Outside Vercel)

-1. Download repositoty and extract
+1. Download repository and extract
 2. Open `index.html` in your web browser
 2. Click "Start Practice" for general coding practice or "Right Pinky Drill" for focused practice
 3. Type the characters shown on screen